heatmiser/soloshift/README.md

 # Overview

-While single system installation of OpenShift 4 is also made possible via Red Hat CodeReady Containers https://developers.redhat.com/blog/2019/09/05/red-hat-openshift-4-on-your-laptop-introducing-red-hat-codeready-containers/, some users desire a more complete single system installation of OpenShift 4 that more closely resembles a full, multi-system OpenShift 4 cluster deployment, whether that be for laptop installation or single server lab deployments.
+While single system installation of OpenShift 4 is also made possible via [Red Hat CodeReady Containers](https://developers.redhat.com/blog/2019/09/05/red-hat-openshift-4-on-your-laptop-introducing-red-hat-codeready-containers/), some users desire a more complete single system installation of OpenShift 4 that more closely resembles a full, multi-system OpenShift 4 cluster deployment, whether that be for laptop installation or single server lab deployments.

 # Cluster components